What happens to your email after you hit "send"? How many people read it or click the links inside it?

 Pro-tip: Taking care of your email list health can help lower your undeliverability rate.

 The number of opens compared to how many people clicked on any link inside an email.
+The click-to-open rate focuses specifically on the engagement level of those who opened the email.

 Pro-tip: To increase your open rate, work on a better subject title for your next email campaign, and ensure the sender's email is easily recognizable.
 Find out what day and time gets you the most clicks and opens!